jorgefranconunes/tea/00README-developers.txt

 ==========================

 Tea is a scripting language for the Java environment.
-Go to the Tea home page (http://www.pdmfc.com/tea-site/info) for lots of aditional information.
+Go to the Tea home page (http://www.pdmfc.com/tea) for lots of aditional information.

 This document contains instructions on how to setup the development environment for working on Tea itself.
 It is intended for the Tea development team.

-This development tree is for the 3.2.x branch.
-No new features should be added in this branch.
-Only bug fixes.
+This development tree is for the 4.y.z main development trunk.